Brain Anatomy and How the Brain Works

 - Pons.
 The pons is the origin for four of the 12 cranial nerves, which enable a range of activities such as tear production, chewing, blinking, focusing vision, balance, hearing and facial expression.
 Named for the Latin word for “bridge,” the pons is the connection between the midbrain and the medulla.

 - Medulla.
 At the bottom of the brainstem, the medulla is where the brain meets the spinal cord.
-The medulla is essential to survival, with functions that regulate many bodily activities, including heart rhythm, breathing, blood flow, and oxygen and carbon dioxide levels.
+The medulla is essential to survival.
+Functions of the medulla regulate many bodily activities, including heart rhythm, breathing, blood flow, and oxygen and carbon dioxide levels.
 The medulla produces reflexive activities such as sneezing, vomiting, coughing and swallowing.

 The spinal cord extends from the bottom of the medulla and through a large opening in the bottom of the skull.
 Supported by the vertebrae, the spinal cord carries messages to and from the brain and the rest of the body.